eisbilen/Disaster-Response-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements
 Many thanks to Figure-8 for making this available to Udacity for training purposes.
 Special thanks to udacity for the training.
 Feel free to utilize the contents of this while citing me, udacity, and/or figure-8 accordingly.

-### NOTICE: Preparation folder is not necessary for this project to run.